 Some projects have funding attached; you may apply for a listed project, or propose one of your own.

 The department conforms to the University’s minimum requirements for applicants.
 Please see the University Graduate Admissions website for details.

 You should also consult the admissions criteria for the course.

-The deadline for applications for research council studentships and most University scholarships is usually in late January, but please check the details for the scholarship you wish to apply for.
+The deadline for applications for most funding opportunities is usually in late January, but please check the details for the scholarship you wish to apply for.

 For further information on finance and scholarship opportunities, please see the University Fees and Funding webpages.

 Oxford-Radcliffe Graduate Scholarship

 Applicants to the Department of Earth Sciences will automatically be considered for an Oxford-Radcliffe Graduate Scholarship.
 The Oxford Graduate Scholarships were established in 2012 through an innovative matched funding initiative.
 Scholarships are awarded to applicants who have demonstrated excellent academic ability, who will contribute to the University’s ground-breaking research, and who will go on to contribute to the world as leaders in their field, pushing the frontiers of knowledge.
 The University contributes 40% of the funds for these scholarships, together with 60% from generous donations provided by numerous supporters of the University and its colleges.

 The Oxford-Radcliffe Graduate Scholarships are unique to University College, supported by a historic £10m gift from a group of the College’s Old Members, the largest single gift received by the college in modern times.
 The benefactors are motivated to ensure that more talented graduate students than ever before will have an opportunity to work with both University College’s and Oxford’s leading academics to pursue their ambitions, contribute ground-breaking research, advance understanding and realise their full potential – regardless of their financial circumstances – focusing on today’s challenges and advancing tomorrow’s solutions.